 You remove Invisalign® for eating, drinking, and cleaning only.
 At first, they will feel very tight, but they will begin to loosen and feel more comfortable after a few days.

 We proudly offer Invisalign® at all 5 of our locations across New York.
+If you’re looking to improve your smile, schedule a consultation with us today!

 How does the Invisalign® process work?